 Myth #3: CBD Isn’t Supported by Science

 Science does, in fact, support CBD and many of its uses.
 In previous blog posts, we’ve mentioned that CBD has been scientifically linked to helping reduce different forms of anxiety, including generalized anxiety disorder and social anxiety.
 There have also been studies that showcase how CBD can help reduce inflammation, and how CBD can help other disorders including Obsessive-Compulsive Disorder (OCD) and Post-Traumatic Stress Disorder (PTSD).
-Most importantly for hair growth, it increases blood circulation around hair follicles and instantly reduces inflammation upon contact with the skin.
-That's why we included full-spectrum hemp oil in our Gro+ Advanced Hair Serum, which can increase hair density by up to 50% after four months of use.
+Most importantly for thicker hair, it increases blood circulation around hair follicles and instantly reduces inflammation upon contact with the skin.

 Related: 5 Hair Loss Myths Debunked

 It’s understandable why anyone would think that CBD is a modern substance.
 CBD has grown in popularity as of late, and the trend isn’t dying down any time soon.
 However, CBD links back to ancient history.
 Yes, you read that right—ancient history!
 Archeologists have found evidence of cannabis agriculture dating back to 12,000 years ago.
 It is believed that in ancient China, hemp was used to treat various illnesses.

 Myth #5: CBD Is Entirely Legal